ITPNYU/ICM-2015/README.md

   - [Work of Art in the Age of Mechanical Reproduction](http://www.berk-edu.com/VisualStudies/readingList/06b_benjamin-work%20of%20art%20in%20the%20age%20of%20mechanical%20reproduction.pdf), Walter Benjamin

 ### 5 -- Functions: events and callbacks
+- Review events -- mousePressed, keyPressed
-- Make some DOM eleements
+- DOM elements
+    - `createP()`
+    - `createButton()`
+    - `createSlider()`
-- Callbacks with DOM elements
+- Callbacks
+    - `button.mousePressed(callback);`
-- Get data in via serial with a callback
+- Serial input with a callback

 ### 6 -- Synthesis
 - Description TBA

-### 7 -- More on objects and arrays
+### 7 -- More on objects, arrays, and strings
-- show how to add functions to object literals
+- Objects
+    - JS objects with methods
-- show how to make a constructor function that "makes" objects
+    - Making JS objects via a "constructor" function
-- Make a particle system
+    - Example: Make a particle system
+- Strings
+    - String basics
-- String objects in the context of serial
+    - Look at Strings in context of Serial input

 ### 8 -- Data
 - JSON and APIs (and more on callbacks!)